mogest/prawn-svg/README.md

   http://wiki.github.com/sandal/prawn/

-prawn-svg is compatible with all versions of Prawn from 0.8.4 onwards, including the version 1.0 series.
+prawn-svg is compatible with all versions of Prawn from 0.8.4 onwards, including the 1.x and 2.x series.

 ## Using prawn-svg